node-red/node-red-docker/README.md

 Let's dissect that command:

-        docker run              - run this container... initially building locally if necessary -it                     - attach a terminal session so we can see what is going on -p 1880:1880            - connect local port 1880 to the exposed internal port 1880 --name mynodered        - give this machine a friendly local name
+        docker run              - run this container, initially building locally if necessary -it                     - attach a terminal session so we can see what is going on -p 1880:1880            - connect local port 1880 to the exposed internal port 1880 --name mynodered        - give this machine a friendly local name